zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 </div>

 <!--Move second half opf this paragraph to addendum EDIT:DONE-->
-One must be careful to note that the axes sizes are not equal; this is because we have further data on i-rank Kanji compared to the n-rank Kanji, which are limited to 2501.
+One must be careful to note that the axes sizes are not equal; this is because we have further data on i-rank Kanji compared to the n-rank Kanji, which are limited to 2501 in number.
 The uneven axes sizes are a further consequence of this.
 Also, though it may appear like there are more i-like Kanji, in actuality there are 1,205 n-like Kanji and 829 i-like Kanji[^2].

 I will denote a Kanji as n-like if it's n-rank < i-rank and i-like if it's i-rank < n-rank.
 If we imagine a line with unit slope dividing the quadrant in the graph into two, i-like kanji are below this line and n-like kanji are to the left.
 There are 2,038 data points in total, 98 less than the number of total number of Jōyō Kanji: the reason for this is that some Jōyō Kanji exceed the n-rank threshold of 2,501[^1].